OpenFabrics/sunfish_docs/Sunfish Doc.md

 ### 3.2.1.
 Goal
 Provide Clients of Sunfish with a vendor and fabric agnostic API which enables them to view the composable resources of the fabrics, understand their status, manipulate their state, compose subsets into functional virtual platforms, and monitor their health and the progress of their jobs.
 ### 3.2.2.
 Strategy
-Standardize on models of composable fabric resources based on the Redfish (DTMF) and Swordfish (SNIA) schema.
+Standardize on models of composable fabric resources based on the DMTF Redfish and SNIA Swordfish schema.

 Analyze specific tasks which applications and administrators need to perform to access and/or manage composable fabric resources (and ‘fabric management objects’) at an appropriate level of abstraction.
+Specific tasks are use cases (e.g., creating shared regions of FAM, binding (mapping) shared regions of FAM to specific CPUs (hosts), placing specific fabric resources under control of specific orchestration tools, etc).

 Extract a suitable model of such abstracted resource objects and functional operations, and define the necessary Actors and their roles in the message and work flows (APIs) that accomplish the specific tasks.
-* Specific tasks = use cases; e.g., creating shared regions of FAM, binding (mapping) shared regions of FAM to specific CPUs (hosts), placing specific fabric resources under control of specific orchestration tools, etc.
-* Actors = Software stack entities or hardware embedded processors
-* Fabric resources: any resource that might be made available to an application thread as an OS resource; EG. Memory, Fabric Attached Memory (FAM), GPUs, CPUs, storage, remote storage, etc.
-* Fabric management objects: any resource that an administrator might need to manipulate to establish proper behavior of the fabrics that interconnect the composable resources; EG., fabric switches, fabric gateways, firewalls, etc.

 ### 3.2.3.
 Deliverables in This Document
-Define a Sunfish software stack model which forms the basis of the standardized framework (Architecture) of Actors and message flows (APIs) between them.
+Define a Sunfish software stack model which forms the basis of the standardized framework/architecture of Actors and message flows (APIs) between them.

-Define interpretations of Redfish or Swordfish schemas that enable vendor and fabric agnostic modelling of composable fabric resources.
-Work with the DMTF or SNIA to extend existing schemas as necessary or introduce new objects and schema to offer the necessary object models and actions to fulfil the needs of the use cases analysed.
+Define interpretations of Redfish or Swordfish schemas that enable vendor and fabric agnostic modelling of composable fabric resources, interpret existing Redfish and Swordfish schemas, introduce new objects and schema, to offer the necessary object models and actions to fulfil the needs of the use cases analysed.

 Define and document the required ‘Sunfish compliant’ interpretations of Redfish and Swordfish schemas to be used by both clients of and providers to the Sunfish API Service

 # 4. Sunfish Framework

 Sunfish is designed to configure fabric interconnects and manage composable, disaggregated resources in dynamic High Performance Computing (HPC) infrastructures using client-friendly abstractions.
 Sunfish provides a framework for abstraction of, and communication with, the multitude of independent management tools behind a single, consistent, standards-based API; it does this through a universal set of RESTful interfaces and tools and services to manage fabric attached resources, such as, CPUs, Accelerators, and Memory Devices.
 Sunfish uses the common languages of Redfish and Swordfish, to allow clients to gather telemetry information on fabrics and components, request information about fabric attachments, allocate components, and compose disaggregated systems.
 Each vendor specific fabric can be controlled and manipulated through the use of a custom agent that is designed to provide its services and functions to Sunfish via the Redfish API.
 The following figure presents the concepts of the Sunfish Framework in visual form.

 <TBD: Insert figure reference to image below>